 External examiners are required to submit one report annually, to the Head of Academic Affairs, Level 6, Administration Building, Queen’s University Belfast, BT7 1NN.

 The University recommends that external examiners complete a draft report before they attend the Board of Examiners' meeting, and that this draft report serves as the basis for the oral report to the Board.
+The draft report should not be submitted to the University.
 Following the Board, the external examiner should amend the report as required and submit it in a timely fashion, no later than 30 June (UG programmes) or 30 November (PGT programmes).

 The University requests that external examiners complete reports in as full and detailed a manner as possible.
 The University may request additional information if the report is deemed to contain insufficient detail.